 Otter is a very loveable protagonist but she is very reluctant to take the blame when anything goes wrong, preferring to shift it to Teddy (or Giraffe).
 Opening her own business shows her entrepreneurial spirit and her preparation includes reading recipe books and training Teddy to make perfect toast (we love the signs that she makes to show him the difference between ‘perfekt’ and ‘wrong’ toast!).
 On opening day a long queue of toys is waiting but they don’t have any money.
 There are so many wonderful details in the pictures which show the ensuing chaos (including toys who have complained being thrown out of the window!).
 My daughter finds Teddy’s interpretation of the orders very funny and spends ages looking at all the details on the double spread which shows a wonderfully messy kitchen.

-Otter tells her story in a very easy to read text.
-I love the way that her surroundings and experiences are familiar to children but the inclusion of a toast restaurant gives the familiarity a humorous twist.
+The story is told using a very easy to read text.
+I love the way that Otter’s surroundings and experiences are familiar to children but the inclusion of a toast restaurant gives the familiarity a humorous twist.
 The illustrations are beautiful splashes of colour with lots of white space, there is so much to laugh at that it is impossible to choose a favourite picture and Sam Garton has captured a range of expressions on Otter’s face (we love her frown!).
-My daughter’s favourite picture shows Otter and Teddy doing a show (Otter Keeper doesn’t look too impressed by Otter’s singing!) and I love the pictures of Otter reading (she often holds her books upside down!).
+My daughter’s favourite picture shows Otter and Teddy doing a show (Otter Keeper doesn’t look too impressed by her singing!) and I love the pictures of her reading (she often holds her books upside down!).
 We also like the signs that she writes (but she does need to practise her spelling!).

 I Am Otter is an amusing, beautifully illustrated story which is perfect to read at bedtime.